 There are three major trailheads on the Gunma side of Oze:

 Most popular is the Hatomachitoge trailhead because of its proximity to the marshland, a one hour walk away.
-The road to Hatomachitoge is closed to private vehicles during the peak seasons (daily from late May through July and from mid September to mid October and on weekends during August and the first half of September).
-Shuttle buses operate to Hatomachitoge from Tokura (1000 yen one way), where there are several large parking lots and bus connections to/from Numata and Tokyo.
-No public transportation is provided to Hatomachitoge outside of the above mentioned peak seasons.
+The road to Hatomachitoge is closed to private vehicles, and shuttle buses operate to Hatomachitoge from Tokura from mid April to early November (April 19 to November 4, 2024, 1300 yen one way), where there are several large parking lots (1000 yen per 24 hour period) and bus connections to/from Numata and Tokyo.

 The second most popular trailhead is the Oshimizu trailhead because of its proximity to Ozenuma Pond, a two hour walk away.
 In contrast to the road to Hatomachitoge, the road to Oshimizu remains open to private vehicles during the entire hiking season.
 Many buses from Numata and Tokyo run all the way to the Oshimizu trailhead between mid May and mid October (the others terminate at Tokura).